Theoretical linguistics: Syntax

 Syntax is the study of language structure and phrasal hierarchies, depicted in parse tree format.
 It is concerned with the relationship between units at the level of words or morphology.
-Syntax seeks to exactly delineate all and only those sentences which make up a given language, using native speaker intuition.
+Syntax seeks to exactly delineate all and only those sentences which make up a given language, using native speakers' intuition.
 Syntax seeks to formally describe exactly how structural relations between elements (lexical items/words and operators) in a sentence contribute to its interpretation.
-Syntax uses principles of formal logic and Set Theory to formalize and accurately represent the hierarchical relationship between elements in a sentence.
+Syntax uses principles of formal logic and set theory to formalize the hierarchical relationship between elements in a sentence.
 Abstract syntax trees are often used to illustrate the hierarchical structures that are posited.
 Thus, in active declarative sentences in English the subject is followed by the main verb which in turn is followed by the object (SVO).
 This order of elements is crucial to its correct interpretation and it is exactly this which syntacticians try to capture.
 They argue that there must be a formal computational component contained within the language faculty of normal speakers of a language and seek to describe it.